 In order to reduce this error, the loss of delayed VPIs needs to be incorporated into the characteristic selection.
 For this purpose, we consider the quantity NCi that is the number of the delayed VPIs whose yi-values are not located in the corresponding DDRZi.
-For illustration of this quantity, in Figure 1, we present the distribution of the characteristic NAA/Cho (PWMR) that has NC=1.
+For an illustration of this quantity, in Figure 1, we present the distribution of the characteristic NAA/Cho (PWMR) that has NC=1.

 Among the characteristics in the motor case, there are four characteristics (namely, NAA/Cho (CWMR), mI/Cr (CWMR), mI/Cr (CWML), NAA/mI (CWMR)) for which NCi=0.
 Their LD values are also low (correspondingly, 0.625, 0.5, 0.5, 0.625).
 Thus, these characteristics are taken to the selected characteristics for the motor DDCRZ.